 Jimpa: “Jimpa Travels started in 2007.
-As we are all Tibetan, we are able to give you an authentic Tibetan experience, making sure you see the important sights along with meeting the real people of Tibet.
+As we are Tibetan, we are able to give you an authentic Tibetan experience, making sure you see the important sights along with seeing the real people of Tibet.

 We operate where we have personal family connections and can work with interested locals, and we believe this gives our clients more meaningful and truth experience.
 Our business is not only to guide clients and through a foreign environment, but also to involve clients and locals in each other’s traditions and way of life.
-Also by helping local communities generate income though their traditional hand-made products and culture, we encourage them to keep their traditions and protect their environment.
+Also helping local communities profit though their traditional hand made products and culture, we encourage them to keep their traditions and environment.
 We also encourage locals to have pride in learning from and teaching clients, and this really is what makes our company different.

 It is very important to teach clients local customs before their arriving in a local area.
 Clients can not be expected to know how offensive simple actions can be like stepping over stoves or baby’s clothing or pointing at relics or kissing in public.

-We have practices in place for preserving the environment, and to both spread and increase environmentally responsible behavior.
+We have practices in place for preserving the environment, and both spreading and increasing environmentally responsible behavior.
 We see it as our duty also to spread our knowledge to the local population.
 For example, we explain to nomads that plastic requires up to hundred years to get disappear.
 We do not allow clients to wash their hands in rivers but carry the water to camp so we can protect the water and the river’s edge during the trekking or at anytime.

 We minimize the use of cars and camp stoves by encouraging trekking and home-stay instead of motor tours and camping.
 We also use traditional methods for cooking, like collecting and cooking over yak dung, which is readily available and has been a part of the Tibetan ecosystem for thousands of years.